mirajsankdecha/Caresure-Health-Insurance/README.md

 ## :pencil: Introduction

-"Caresure Health Insurance" is a cutting-edge project developed by Miraj Sankdecha during his academic tenure at Atmiya University-Rajkot.
-This project showcases the power of the MERN stack, encompassing MongoDB, Express, React, and Node.js, to create an innovative health insurance platform.
+**"Caresure Health Insurance"** is a cutting-edge project developed by **Miraj Sankdecha** during his academic tenure at Atmiya University-Rajkot.
+This project showcases the power of the MERN stack, encompassing **MongoDB, Express, React, and Node.js**, to create an innovative health insurance platform.
 This comprehensive solution caters to both clients seeking health insurance coverage and administrators responsible for policy management and claims processing.

 ## :mag: Project Overview